sensorlab/NAOMI/README.md

 Our system is managed by ArgoCD, all changes to conf/kube_conf will be picked up by Argo and can be synced manually or automatically to our cluster.

-If running on a different VM, IPs are currently hardcoded for minio in the conf files and need to be changed. (files: `conf/kube_conf/flyte/values/local-values.yaml`,`conf/kube_conf/mlflow/values.yaml` )
+If running on a different VM, IPs are currently hardcoded in example flyte workflow and need to be changed: `flyte-projects/mnist/workflows/*`
-Number of replicas and resources for Ray should be adjusted in `conf/kube_conf/ray/ray-serve.yaml`.
+Number of replicas and resources for Ray should be adjusted for the specific infrastructure in `conf/kube_conf/ray/ray-serve.yaml` and applied to the cluster using kubectl.

+### Minimal requirements:
+12 CPUs
+32GB RAM

 ### To recreate our system:
 - Use at least one node with Ubuntu installed (Tested with 22.04.1-Ubuntu).
 - Clone the repo.
 - Run install script `./scripts/system-install.sh` which installs microk8s and argocd and automatically deploys all our apps on the cluster.
 - (Optional) Run install script `scripts/rasp-install.sh` on any raspberry pi node you want to join to the cluster.
-- Run config script `./scripts/env-prepare.sh` on VM to connect to zenml instance and prepare VM env for running pipelines.
+- Run config script `./scripts/env-prepare.sh` on VM to install requirements and connect flytectl to the cluster for running pipelines.
 This can be run from a different machine (Not tested).

 > Scripts should be run from root of repository.
 > For scripts to work entire conf/ folder needs to be included
 > If any of the scripts fail, they should be run line by line to debug the problem.

+- Adjust ray resources and replicas in `conf/kube_conf/ray/ray-serve.yaml` if needed and apply it to the cluster using kubectl.
+- Adjust IPs in Flyte workflow files.

 ### In short:
 ```bash